Catching crappie on Beaver Lake

 “Northwest Arkansas in general has great bass fishing opportunities all of the time here,” Carter says.
 He adds that spring and fall are the best times because of the pre-spawn and spawn.
 “FLW tournaments come here and get a lot of publicity,” he adds.
 “It’s a challenging lake.”Fishing Beaver Lake

 Beaver Lake has given up several 40-pound-plus state-record stripers.
-Early spring and winter are some of the best times to go striper fishing.
-Carter says striper are easier to pattern in the cold, while in the summer they are harder to find.
+Winter and early spring are prime time.
+Striper are easier to pattern in the cold, while in the summer they are harder to find.

-One prime hot spot encompasses the huge flats near where the White River and War Eagle join in the upper portion of Beaver.
+One hot spot encompasses the huge flats near where the White River and War Eagle join in the upper portion of Beaver.
 The main river channel averages around 60 to 65 feet deep through this area, but is surrounded by flats that average from 10 to 30 feet in depth.
-Beaver’s spring stripers always can be found somewhere in this vicinity.
-Creek mouths are among the best striper and hybrid fishing areas on 28,000-acre Beaver Lake, especially in summer.
+Beaver’s spring stripers can be found somewhere in this vicinity.
+Creek mouths also hold striper and hybrids, especially in the warmer months.
 Some worth checking out include War Eagle Creek, the White River, Ford’s Creek, Cedar Creek and Rambo Creek.

 “In summer, nighttime fishing for striper is predominant,” Carter says.
 “Fishing under lights at night is always going to improve your odds.
 Light stimulates plankton that draw shad that draw predator fish.”
-Beaver supports healthy populations for fall striped and hybrid striped bass.
-November serves up fast-paced action for both of these hard-hitting sportfish.
+Fall fishing stays strong and November offers aggressive action for both striped and hybrid striped bass.

 “There’s something that can be caught here year round,” Carter says.
 “There’s always hot bite.
 Walleye is best in spring or fall.
 In summer most folks are catfishing."